 Many different products require in vitro bioequivalence evaluation.
 A few of those products not already covered by being BCS class 1 or BCS class 2 include:

 - Lanthanum Carbonate

 Additional compounds requiring in vitro bioequivalence testing can be found here.

-SSCI has a wide variety of instrumentation to support in vitro bioequivalence testing, including:
+SSCI has a wide variety of dissolution and related instrumentation to support in vitro bioequivalence testing, including:

 - USP Dissolution